Saurabh2699/VirGym/README.md

-# This is a fitness application built using React
+# VirGYM: This is a fitness application built using React

 VirGYM is a virtual gym web application that is build using React 18, Material UI and Rapid API.
 It is a highly responsive mobile friendly web application that has huge repository of exercises for